-- Observe all parking bans - Reduce your speed and drive cautiously - Remain off the road during snowstorms unless absolutely necessary. - Do not allow children to make snow forts at the edge of the road. - Do not plow, blow or throw snow back into the roadway. - Avoid placing portable basketball hoops, trash and recycling containers along the roadway.
+- Observe all parking bans. - Reduce your speed and drive cautiously. - Remain off the road during snowstorms unless necessary. - Do not allow children to make snow forts at the edge of the road. - Do not plow, blow, or throw snow back into the roadway. - Avoid placing portable basketball hoops, trash, and recycling containers along the roadway.
 These items will impede snow removal and may be damaged. - Before final cleanup of your driveway, check the road.
 If it does not appear to be widened out, a plow will probably return to plow again, and may push snow back into the entrance of your driveway.
-Waiting until your road has been plowed (first part of Step 2 above) and widened (second part of Step 2 above) might-keep you from clearing your driveway more than once. - If possible, deposit snow from clearing your driveway to the "downstream" side such that the plow carries it away from your driveway.
+Waiting until your road has been plowed and widened may prevent you from clearing your driveway more than once. - If possible, deposit snow from clearing your driveway to the "downstream" side such that the plow carries it away from your driveway.
 This will minimize the redeposit of cleared snow back into your driveway entrance when the Town's plow does push back the road edges. - Finally, please have patience.
 Snow plowing is a time consuming and laborious job covering approximately 40 miles of roadway.
-With the amount of equipment that the Town schedules to work, most roads get plowed simultaneously so the wait to have your road opened is minimized. - "Although not part of the highway department's duties, we want to take this opportunity to address the subject of fire hydrants.
-The fire department will make every attempt to clear snow from hydrants, but we ask, and encourage, residents that live near hydrants to please take some time to clear snow away from hydrants to ensure that the hydrant is both visible and has a useable work space around it."
+With the amount of equipment that the Town schedules to work, most roads get plowed simultaneously so the wait to have your road opened is minimized. - Although not part of the Highway Department's duties, we want to take this opportunity to address the subject of fire hydrants.
+The fire department will make every attempt to clear snow from hydrants, but we ask, and encourage, residents that live near hydrants to please take some time to clear snow away from hydrants to ensure that the hydrant is both visible and has a useable work space around it.